Jigoku/Acer-GN246HL-linux/README.md

 Now whilst this worked, i had also connected a Windows10 HDD, to see how it "should" be performing as a monitor.
 I followed the guides here relating to windows https://www.blurbusters.com/zero-motion-blur/lightboost/
 (see "Alternate LightBoost HOWTO #3: ToastyX Custom Resolution Utility")

-Once i had followed this, i decided to dump the EDID.bin from within Windows after configuring lightboost, so things are "like for like".
+Once i had followed this, i decided to dump the EDID.bin from within Windows after configuring lightboost so that i could use it within X11 on Linux, so things are "like for like".

+## Setting up X11

+Here's how to configure this monitor on X11 in Linux (possibly with other *nixes too).

 You can download my EDID.bin from [here](https://github.com/Jigoku/Acer-GN246HL-linux/blob/master/files/EDID.bin), just place this at */etc/X11/EDID.bin*, then use the following xorg related config to load it;

 */etc/X11/xorg.conf.d/10-nvidia.conf*
 ```